Nursing and Caregiving Jobs in Germany

 Can a foreign nurse work in Germany?

 Yes, absolutely.
 But, before applying for a nursing job in Germany, they should have their foreign qualifications recognized in Germany and learn some German (at least B2 level).
 Qualifications from the EU and EFTA countries will be recognized automatically while those issued by third countries must be assessed by the respective German health authority to see whether they are equivalent to the German nursing diploma.
-But, there is an option also for those individuals who do not meet the German qualifying criteria.
+However, since March 2024 qualified nurses can under the recognition partnership move to Germany and start working immediately as nursing assistants while pursuing recognition of their professional qualifications.
+Furthermore, there is an option also for those individuals who do not meet the German qualifying criteria.
 That is, the German government is encouraging foreigners from all over the world to come to Germany for vocational training in nursing that will make them fit for the German job market.

 Can I work in Germany as a caregiver?

 Yes sure you can, if you have the right qualifications and experience and can speak German at least at B2 level.
 Before sending out applications for the caregiver job in Germany, you will need to have your qualifications recognized by the German health authority in the federal state where you wish to seek employment.
 The procedure depends on the country where you earned your qualifications (either an EU/EFTA country or a third country) and is identical to that for nurses mentioned above.
+Recognition partnership is also possible as mentioned above provided you find an employer who offers such option.
 But, even if you do not possess the right qualifications, you can complete vocational training in Germany (it is free of charge) to become eligible for the German labour market.
 Germany needs tens of thousands of caregivers and keeps its doors open to foreigners willing to move to Germany to fill these job vacancies.

 Is there a demand for nurses in Germany?